hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 2. Lu, L., Liu, J., Yuan, Y. C., Burns, K. S., Lu, E., & Li, D. (2021).
 [Source trust and COVID-19 information sharing: the mediating roles of emotions and beliefs about sharing](https://journals.sagepub.com/doi/full/10.1177/1090198120984760). *Health Education & Behavior, 48*(2), 132-139.

 This is an interesting study.
-The authors were interested in how trust about source information on COVID-19 is related to information sharing intentions, and how this relationship is mediated with (1) belief about sharing, and (2) emotions.
+The authors were interested in how trust about source information on COVID-19 is related to information sharing intentions, and how this relationship is mediated by (1) belief about sharing, and (2) emotions.
 They found that health professionals, government, and academic institutions are more trusted than social media, family, and friends.

 As for mediations, they found that high trust is related to higher intentions of sharing through the belief that sharing leads to positive outcomes.
 On the other hand, low trust is related to higher intentions of sharing through negative emotions (anxiety, fear, and anger).